silverbulletmd/silverbullet/website/Linked Mention.md

 ```

 # Programmatic access
-You can query linked mentions directly using [[Space Lua/Lua Integrated Query]]:
+You can query linked mentions directly using [[Space Lua/Integrated Query]]:

 ```lua
 query[[